 Building the foundation for strong proposals

 Developing collaborative, end user-driven research proposals requires coordination and significant investment in time and resources.
 Capacity building funding is intended to help ease that resource burden by providing up to $10,000 to enhance a reserve’s capacity to develop competitive collaborative research or catalyst proposals for Science Collaborative RFPs.

-The Science Collaborative has set aside enough funding for all 29 reserves to receive capacity building funds once between 2020 and 2023.
+The Science Collaborative has set aside enough funding for each reserve to receive capacity building funds once between 2020 and 2023.
 Applications will be reviewed internally to ensure plans align with program guidelines, but this is not a competitive, peer review process.